 |ED-928||Practicum for the Moderate Special Needs Teacher||3|

-Candidates begin by taking ED-921 and ED-909 as a pre-requisite before taking the other courses.
+Candidates begin by taking ED-921 as a pre-requisite before taking the other courses.
 ED-921 establishes central principles of the program which include high standards for all students based on issues pertaining to Special Education Federal and State Laws, categories of disabilities, celebration of diversity, family involvement, with an emphasis on inclusion and collaboration.
-Students must complete ED-923, ED-922, ED-924 prior to doing the practicum and seminar.
-Extensive pre-practicum experiences are built into these courses, as students work individually or in groups with children with and without disabilities in regular and/or special education settings.
+Candidates must complete ED-921, ED-923, ED-922, ED-924 and ED-909 (if candidates do not have the SEI Endorsement from DESE) prior to doing the practicum and seminar.
+Extensive pre-practicum experiences are built into these courses, as candidates work individually or in groups with children with and without disabilities in regular and/or special education settings.
 Emphasis is placed on techniques to teach reading, language arts, and mathematics, as well as techniques for including students with special needs in general education settings.

 In the final phase of the initial licensure program, candidates take ED-926, and complete a full semester practicum experience ED-928 that meets guidelines outlined in the Massachusetts Department of Education licensure regulations.